BryanHogan/bryanhogan/src/content/blog/coco-final-dev-diary.md

 React Native does not feel intuitive for someone who already knows React or web technologies such as HTML, CSS and JavaScript/TypeScript.
 The slight advantages it can give in performance or native functionality also did not seem to matter yet in my project.

+### The New Tech-Stack
+With my new tech-stack I can instead build a website and then build this into a native feeling app that can be added to the Play or App Store.
+So what did I use?

-### CapacitorJS
+#### CapacitorJS

-So instead of continuing with React Native I decided to go with CapacitorJS.
+Instead of continuing with React Native I decided to go with CapacitorJS.
 Of course abandoning code did not feel good, but this seemed to be the better long-term decision for me now.

-CapacitorJS allows you to make any web project into a native feeling app, a progressive web app.
+CapacitorJS allows you to make any web project into a native feeling app, a web native app.
 By using this any project consisting of HTML, CSS and JavaScript/TypeScript can be brought into the Google Play Store and Apple's App Store.
-So now I am creating a website which is made into a app, something I feel much more comfortable with and make faster progress on while also supporting more platforms.
+So now I am creating a website which is made into an app, something I feel much more comfortable and faster with while also supporting more platforms.

 Capacitor also allows the use a many native features.

-### Ionic React
+#### Ionic React

 For creating a website it is common to use a framework.
 I decided to go with React, since that also seems to work well with Capacitor.
 But instead of using React standalone I also added Ionic.